dotboris/vuejs-serverside-template-xss/README.md

 ## Why does this work?

-This exploit is possible becuase we're mixing serverside templating and clientside templating.
+This exploit is possible becusae we're mixing serverside templating and clientside templating.

 In this case, we have our PHP app that takes user input (a query parameter) and